BlueBrain/nexus/src/main/paradox/components/platform-overview.md

 # Platform Overview

+Please take a look at [these slides](https://www.slideshare.net/BogdanRoman1/bluebrain-nexus-technical-introduction-91266871) for a short technical introduction to Nexus.

 ## Component View

 The diagram below describes the reference component view of the platform.
 Some of the listed components may be in